adedomin/CSC340/term_paper/term.md

 Conclusion
 ==========

-Asynchronous I/O allows for interesting solutions to hard problems.
+Javascript with the Node.js runtime allows for solving hard I/O bound problems, easily.
-In many cases they are faster at servicing various random requests than other methods.
+In many cases they are faster at servicing these kinds of requests than synchronous, blocking, I/O.
-With Node.js, it's easy to incorporate the benefits of async in the server now.

-Even though callbacks are fundemental to asynchronous; abstractions and features have made them more usable.
-Abstractions like promises allow for clearer chaining of callbacks thus removing one of javascript's greatest downfalls.

-Many tools make use of async to deliver great performance.
-Nginx's asynchronous design gives it great performance over other http servers.
-Single threaded irc daemons, like hybrid, make use of operating system asynchronous I/O features to handle connection sockets.
+However, asynchronous, non-blocking, I/O usually leads to design problems that make it less useful in CPU bound problems, or problems that are more computational than I/O driven.

+NPM, the node.js package manager, makes it easy to share code with other javascript developers.
+It has advantages over other scripting language package managers.

+In terms of writing asynchronous code, passing lambdas, or anonymous functions, as parameters is the dominant way of doing so.
+When using lambdas as parameters, they are referred to as callbacks.
+Ultimately though, callbacks lead to problems like the pyramid of doom.
+As seen in the paper, to solve the readability problems of callbacks, concepts like promises and futures were made.
+They help by allowing for more clean and synchronous looking chaining.

+Overall Javascript and Node.js are definitely languages I would recommend for developers to look into.
+Its easy to use dependency and packaging mechanisms make it easy to get into.
+The design of the language also facilitates an easy way to solve many of the web and document driven problems that plague IT, today.

 Citations
 =========